rtavenar/blog/softdtw.md

 * $DTW(x, x_\text{ref}) = 0$ since, in this case, the non-differentiability of the square root function breaks condition 1. of the Theorem above;
 * there exist several optimal paths for the DTW problem.

-This second condition is illustrated in the Figure below in which we vary the value a single element in one of the time series (for visualization purposes) and study the evolution of $DTW(x, x_\text{ref})$ as a function of this value:
+This second condition is illustrated in the Figure below in which we vary the value of a single element in one of the time series (for visualization purposes) and study the evolution of $DTW(x, x_\text{ref})$ as a function of this value:

 <figure>